RomanovMikeV/setka/README.md

 # Scorch: utilities for network training with PyTorch

-This package is a set of codes that may be reused quite often for different networks trainings.
+This package is a set of scripts that may be often reused for different networks training.
+At the moment (as of Scorch 0.1) the package supports only feed-forward training.
+Recurrent networks are coming.

 ## Prerequisites

 You will need openmpi installed before running or installing this package.
 The easiest way to get the openmpi on linux machine without root is to use [LinuxBrew](http://linuxbrew.sh/).

 After the LinuxBrew is installed, run this: